jebyrnes/r-spatial_dc_workshop_2019-01-22/comments.md

 ++++would have loved to have reached time-series stuff +++ the instructors had different styles, which made it hard to follow sometimes (I had a hard time following raster).
 Not everyone followed livecoding style+
 Either extend the workshop to 3 days or shorten the R review from day 1 (so we have more time for geospatial!)

+# Comments from sticky notes with number of sticky notes that echoed the same theme:

+What was your favorite part of the course?
+13: liked overlaying vector and raster data
+2: versatility of ggplot2
+7: liked R/sf (general appreciation)
+1: quick plotting in R (vs ArcGIS)
+1: liked the reference materials for further self-learning
+\
+What one thing would you like to change in this course?
+6: get into spatial materials earlier
+5: 3 day course / adjust balance of base R material vs. spatial material
+4: logistics of time to copy code, files were a bit difficult to read in because of file names, number of files, files nested in folders (clean up provided data)
+2: more general R material
+1: more break points
+1: more geospatial calculations and stats
+1: example of spreadsheet of field collected data brought into R
+1: combine R tutorials into the spatial parts to allow more time to focus one spatial components.